Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 categories: [ agile ]
 featured: true
 ---
-Factory work is optimized to product goods designed elsewhere.
+Factory work is optimized to produce goods designed elsewhere.

 In software development a code factory shouldn't be confused with a sweat shop; it's not about the number of hours per day spent coding.
 How do you know if you work in a code factory?